SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 formed {Baxter, 2014 #3469}.
 Combined, these results demonstrate that the microbiota interact with the host to affect tumor susceptibility.
-A critical question that remains unanswered is what factors and ecological principles mediate the gut microbiome's influence on tumor development.
+A critical question that remains unanswered is what factors and ecological principles mediate the gut microbiota's influence on tumor development.
 Deciphering how changes in microbial community composition and structure alters gut homeostasis, and subsequently modulate tumorigenesis, is an essential step in understanding the etiology of CRC.